Pregnancy and Vitamin D: Requirements for Mom and Baby

 Combining Micronutrients for Optimal Outcomes

-This comprehensive approach supports long-term skeletal health for the developing child.
-It represents an investment in future well-being.
+This comprehensive approach supports long-term skeletal health for the developing child — an investment that pays dividends well beyond birth.

 Conclusion